phac-nml/ncov-dehoster/README.md

     Use the viral reference contig name (default MN908947.3) to determine which reads mapped to the human reference with >= the mapping quality score (default 0).
 Then pull out only proper pairs matching the viral reference and make sure they are above the quality wanted (default 60).

     - Inputs:
-        - Sorted bam file
+        - Sorted BAM file

     - Outputs:
-        - Dehosted bam file
+        - Dehosted BAM file

     - Tools:
         - dehost_illumina.py